-Significance
+Significance:

-- Describe the potential public health impact of the proposed strategy, in terms of the implications of the initiation of a navigator model to promote early access to, engagement in, coordination and optimization of needed mental health care and services among children and adolescents. - Describe how the proposed navigator model will improve care coordination strategies and optimize the 'personalized match' with appropriate treatment and services (e.g., under what conditions might navigators and their use of technology determine the needed amount, frequency and intensity of mental health services) to ensure that therapeutic gains are maintained over time. - Identify how the proposed project will test navigator components that drive improvements in mental health care and how they will facilitate sustainability, scalability and enhance the navigator model's potential for implementation and future uptake in diverse settings. - Describe how the navigator model may reduce or eliminate racial, ethnic, gender or socio-economic disparities in the delivery of mental health interventions and services.
+- Describe the potential public health impact of the proposed strategy, and how the proposed pilot work will contribute to the development of a navigator model intended to promote early access engagement, coordination and optimization of needed mental health services for children and adolescents - Describe a developmental process that is likely to produce a navigator model that could be implemented in typical service settings using typically available resources and personnel. - Describe how the proposed pilot work will demonstrate the feasibility of conducting a subsequent test of the effectiveness of the navigator model in a future large-scale project. - Provide evidence that the developmental process is likely to enhance the navigator model's potential for implementation and future uptake in diverse settings. - Identify how the proposed project will pilot test navigator components that drive improvements in mental health care and how they will facilitate sustainability, scalability and enhance the navigator model's potential for implementation and future uptake in diverse settings. - Describe how the navigator model may reduce or eliminate racial, ethnic, gender or socio-economic disparities in the delivery of mental health interventions and services.

-Innovation
+Innovation:

-- Describe any innovations in navigator model development, feasibility testing, research strategy, design or analytic approach, if they are employed, and how these may enhance the potential value of study results. - Describe the use of innovative technologies (e.g., dashboards, digital tools, mobile assessment, real-time analytics, sensory processing digital tools) to assist navigator models in delivering personalized mental health care for each child and adolescent. - Identify new approaches to promote early access, engagement, coordination and optimization of mental health treatment and services for children and adolescents who are exhibiting early symptoms of mental health problems.
+- Describe any innovations in navigator model development, feasibility testing, research strategy, design or analytic approach, if they are employed, and how these may enhance the potential value of study results. - Describe the use of innovative technologies (e.g., use of dashboards, outcome tracking, and therapeutic milestone measurement, incorporation of health information technology) to assist navigator models in delivering personalized mental health care for each child and adolescent. - Identify new approaches to promote early access, engagement and coordination of mental health treatment and services for children and adolescents who are exhibiting early symptoms of mental health problems.

-Approach
+Approach: